PrateekShinde-3131/K8s_DAY_09/DAY-09/README.md

   type: ClusterIP
   ```

-Here is a README.md file with the content you requested:

-markdown
-Copy code
 # Kubernetes Service and Deployment Example

 This document provides instructions to create a Service and Deployment in Kubernetes, scale the deployment, and test it inside and outside the cluster.